 From the top of their balustrades, the chimeras and other gargoyles of Notre-Dame have watched over Paris while the city goes about its business.

 The Chimera gallery (Galerie des Chimères) is arguably the most interesting feature to observe during the visit – apart from the spectacular views it offers over Paris.
-Situated 46 metres above the parvis, the gallery sits atop the colonnaded gallery and links the north to the north towers by a series of balustrades.
+Situated 46 metres above the parvis, the gallery sits atop the colonnaded gallery.
+It links the north to the north towers by a series of balustrades.
 There are found the mysterious and eerie beasts known in French as ‘Les Chimères‘.
 The grotesque Chimera include all sorts of mythical and fantastic creatures: birds, beasts, half-human-half-beasts, monsters, all watching the people below and scanning all of Paris.

 Meet the two most-famous Chimera of Notre-Dame